leva25012005/DSA_Tracker/Problems/1-Math/Easy/9_Palindrome_Number.md

 #### 📝 Intuition

-> TConvert to string and recursively compare first and last character, then continue to check the rest.
+> Convert to string and recursively compare first and last character, then continue to check the rest.

 #### 🔍 Algorithm